reyla/neighborhood-map/README.md

 To start the development server, use `npm start`.
 It should automatically navigate your web browser to http://localhost:3000

+To create a production build, use `npm run build` and then `serve -s build`.
+If you do not have the npm server installed, you may need to type `npm install -g serve`.
+Navigate your web browser to http://localhost:5000.

-To create a production build, use `npm run build`.
-The service worker will not work unless it is a production build.
+Note: The service worker will not work unless it is a production build.
-Then start the local server:
-`npm install -g serve`
-`serve -s build`
-Navigate your web browser to http://localhost:5000

 ## Dependencies